suomitek/suomitek-appboard/docs/user/service-catalog.md

 ![Service Catalog Diagram](../img/service-catalog-diagram.png)

-## Service Catalog and Kubeapps
+## Service Catalog and Suomitek-appboard

-Kubeapps has native integration with the Service Catalog and allows Kubeapps users to provision external cloud services directly from the Kubeapps interface.
+Suomitek-appboard has native integration with the Service Catalog and allows Suomitek-appboard users to provision external cloud services directly from the Suomitek-appboard interface.

 In this tutorial we will explain how to deploy the Service Catalog into your cluster, we will configure two Service Brokers (GCP and Azure) and we will provision some cloud services that we will then use in other applications.

-This tutorial assumes that you already have a Kubernetes cluster setup with Helm and Kubeapps.
-If you don't have Helm or Kubeapps you can follow the [installation instructions for Kubeapps](getting-started.md).
+This tutorial assumes that you already have a Kubernetes cluster setup with Helm and Suomitek-appboard.
+If you don't have Helm or Suomitek-appboard you can follow the [installation instructions for Suomitek-appboard](getting-started.md).

 ## Deploy Service Catalog

-The Service Catalog is distributed as a Helm chart and it is ready to be deployed with Kubeapps.
+The Service Catalog is distributed as a Helm chart and it is ready to be deployed with Suomitek-appboard.

 To deploy it in your cluster, navigate to `Service Instances` and click on `Install Catalog`.